 Howard is an avid short story reader who likes to help others find and understand stories.

-Here are some famous western short stories that are available to read online.
+Here are some famous western short stories, some of which can be read online.
 I hope you find a new favorite western here.
 Enjoy your reading!

 2. "The Defense of Sentinel" | Louis L'Amour